 Occasionally it is just a cheese toasty with baked beans or tuna depending on how much time I have or even whether or not I have gone shopping.

 Throw in bits of fruit here and there with lots of coffee and you’ve pretty much got it.

 I don’t drink much water but do drink loads of instant coffee – I just prefer it to filter coffee.

 I will also have a vitamin tablet that dissolves in to water as well.
 Usually in the morning to ensure I have my essential minerals topped up.

 TestoFuel & Instant Knockout Trial Results

-Well, like a dickhead, I didn’t realise I had actually got two events in that particular month.
+Well, like a dickhead, I didn’t realize I had actually got two events in that particular month.

 The first was a rugby tour for a long weekend where we consistently drank booze and were eating fairly unhealthy food – no good for any cutting aspirations!